coralfussman/original_Wallet/README.md

 After the initial build the server starts on port 3000, but the React app doesn't render anything.
 There are no tests for this unit; use whether or not your app is rendering to check if your build is working correctly.

 [Webpack](https://webpack.github.io/docs/) is a module bundler.
 Even though it works very differently than task runners like Gulp we can use it to accomplish similar results.
-To learn how to use it in a project you will create a `webpack.config.js` file that will * bundle your React components, * bundle your sass files, * transpile all ES6 and JSX
+To learn how to use it in a project you will create a `webpack.config.js` file that will
+- bundle your React components
+- bundle your sass files
+- transpile all ES6 and JSX

 The goal is to use Webpack to build the app to look and function identically to the app built with Gulp.